10. 18. 22

 Dr. Sarah Wooten: Absolutely.
 As you were talking, I was just thinking about how many times I’ve had to delay vaccines, heartworm testing, or heartworm prevention or fecal testing because somebody comes in for their annual exam.
 They are rightly surprised by the $500 to $700 price tag that’s there for just doing annual preventive medicine.
 I’m thinking of exams, all of your parasite testing, all of your vaccinations, annual bloodwork, and urine on older patients.
 The list goes on.
 And so, I remember having the conversation so many times, okay, well, all right, we can do this, this, and this today.
 And then we’re going to make a plan to do this in a month when you get your paycheck and then do the next thing in a month when you get your next paycheck.
 And, you know, it would be something like heartworm testing.
 And so, like the leptospirosis vaccine, what happens in those two months if that animal is exposed, right?
 So, this allows the pet to get care when they come in.
 That also helps because then you’re not tying your para staff up with vet appointments when these people come back in over and over and over to get the stuff done little by little.
 Yeah, that’s just something else that I was thinking about in it, and that’s preventive care.
 Right.
 So, there are just there’s a lot of ways to apply this.

 Gary Tiratsuyan: Thank you, Dr. Wooten.
-And thank you for all your insights today; I think, ultimately, Care Now, Pay Later.
-The financing program as a whole allows the pet owners to consume the care for the pet to receive the care they need.
+And thank you for all your insights today; I think, ultimately, our financing program as a whole allows the pet owners to consume the care for the pet to receive the care they need.
 At the time, they need it in a new, financially manageable way.
 Again, I want to thank you for coming on the podcast today, and I appreciate all your insights.

 Dr. Sarah Wooten: Absolutely, Gary, it is a pleasure to be able to introduce something like this to our community, and I hope it helps a lot of people.

 Gary Tiratsuyan: It absolutely will.
-For our veterinary professionals listening in today: If you’d like to learn more about Rectangle Health’s Care Now, Pay Later financing program, follow the link in the description below and reserve a time to speak to our experts about how this solution can scale growth at your veterinary clinic.
+For our veterinary professionals listening in today: If you’d like to learn more about Rectangle Health’s patient financing program, follow the link in the description below and reserve a time to speak to our experts about how this solution can scale growth at your veterinary clinic.